On May 26, 2017, the Court denied the FAA’s motion for summary judgment as to Plaintiffs’ claims of intentional discrimination.

 For More Information

-We are looking to contact everyone impacted by the RIF.
 If you are a former Flight Service Controller who was over 40 years old at the time of the RIF in 2005, or if you have information that might assist us in contacting these workers, please contact our co-counsel at The Law Offices of Gary M. Gilbert & Associates, P.C.
-At this time, this case is not a class action, and therefore requires the participation of every individual former Flight Service Controller who would like to be a plaintiff in this case.
+NOTE: This case is not a class action, and therefore requires the participation of every individual former Flight Service Controller who would like to be a plaintiff in this case.